Genivia/ugrep/README.md

            -u, --ungroup
                   Do not group multiple pattern matches on the same matched  line.
-                  Output  the matched line again for each additional pattern match with a `+' separator.
+                  Output the matched line again for each additional pattern match, using `+' as a separator.

            -V, --version
                   Display version with linked libraries and exit.